bdeanindy/dashboard-card-sample/README.md

 1. Open [manifest.json.tmpl](/manifest.json.tmpl) and replace/update all values wrapped in double-braces, such as: `{{WEEBLY_CLIENT_ID}}` with the appropriate values from the app you created as a prerequisite.
 2. Rename the file to `manifest.json` and save the changes.
+3. Rename the `env.tmpl` file to `.env`, open the file, and replace the values with your own as indicated
-3. Next, open the [Weebly Developer Admin](https://www.weebly.com/developer-admin), login if you are not already, and click on the "Dashboard Card" app if it is not already open
+4. Next, open the [Weebly Developer Admin](https://www.weebly.com/developer-admin), login if you are not already, and click on the "Dashboard Card" app if it is not already open

+## Running Locally

+Install the dependencies: `npm install`

+1. Get ngrok started, and replace the values where needed in the `.env` file (update your manifest as well if needed)
+2. Start the app `npm start` (you'll need Mongo running if it is not already)
+3. Install the app from the [Developer Portal Admin](https://www.weebly.com/developer-admin/) into your Developer Test Site
+4. Once app installation is complete, click the header of the new dashboard card and watch data in the [NGROK inspector](http://localhost:4040)

 ## Deployment